 Adventure World is Perth's only Theme Park/Water Park and it has recently opened Kraken, a $7 million mega funnel waterslide!
-Spend an AWesome day with family and friends enjoying over 25 rides and attractions including the Abyss roller coaster, the enchanting Dragon's Kingdom, and the popular Kahuna Falls!
+Spend an AWesome day with family and friends enjoying over 25 rides and slides including the Abyss roller coaster, the enchanting Dragon’s Kingdom, and the popular Kahuna Falls!

 Explore 12,000km of coastline in just one day.
 From the icy waters of the Southern Ocean to the tropical wonderland of coral